Theragus/theragus/readme.md

-Classic MS Server Admin turn into DevOps and Open Source enthusiast
+Classic MS Server Admin turned into DevOps, Cloud and Open Source enthusiast

 Interests / what im currently working on: